jxng1/advent-of-code/README.md

 ._**

 _Hope everyone's doing well.
 This is my repo of solutions for Advent of Code, starting from 2021.
-I hope to do this in multiple languages, eventually..._ 😂 _!_
+I hope to do this in multiple languages_ 😂 _!_

 - 🎉 **Task 1 Completed**